-23 AR/VR Shopping Statistics & Trends You Need To Know In 2023
+23 Augmented Reality & Virtual Reality Shopping Trends You Need To Know In 2024

 DealAid curates AR/VR shopping statistics from public data, private organizations and other sources.
 You will find key trends and statistics for augmented reality and virtual reality shopping below.
 Please refer to the footnotes for original data sources.